Mental Health Facilities Benton County, OR

 Old Mill Center For Children Families

-Old Mill Center For Children Families is a mental health treatment center in Benton County, OR, located at 1650 Sw 45th Place, 97333 zip code area.
+Old Mill Center For Children Families is one of mental health facilities in Benton County, Oregon, located at 1650 Sw 45th Place, 97333 zip code.
 Old Mill Center For Children Families provides outpatient treatment and partial hospitalization/day treatment.
-Old Mill Center For Children Families offers couples/family therapy, trauma therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
-Old Mill Center For Children Families also supports people with PTSD, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Old Mill Center For Children Families consist of family psychoeducation, suicide prevention services and mentoring/peer support/consumer-run services.
+Old Mill Center For Children Families provides couples/family therapy, behavior modification and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Old Mill Center For Children Families also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services provided at Old Mill Center For Children Families include mentoring/peer support/consumer-run services, case management and intensive case management.

 SPONSORED AD